dfuse-io/demux-js-dfuse/README.md

 The DfuseActionReader class supports the following parameters:

 - `dfuseApiKey: string`.
 Required.
 An API key that can be obtained from the [dfuse.io website](dfuse.io).
 - `startAtBlock: number`.
 Optional.
-Defaults to `1`, which will start streaming from the genesis block.
-Setting to `0` will start from the current head.
-A positive integer will start from that block number.
+Defaults to `1`.
+For positive values, this sets the first block that this will start at.
+For negative values, this will start at (most recent block + startAtBlock), effectively tailing the chain.
+Be careful when using this feature, as this will make your starting block dynamic.
 - `onlyIrreversible: boolean`.
 Optional.
 Defaults to `false`.
 If set to `true`, only irreversible blocks will be fetched
 - `query: string`.
 Optional.
 Defaults to `status:executed`.
 A dfuse SQE query.
 For more informations, [see the docs](https://docs.dfuse.io/#dfuse-query-language).